MBrooks313/RNA-seq/README.md

 # RNA-seq
 This is the basic bulk RNA sequencing pipeline.

-The pipeline was based off the NNRL lab pipeline.
+The pipeline was based off the NNRL lab pipeline and is adapted to run on HPCs running SLURM.

-This pipeline adapted to run on HPCs running SLURM This requires the snakefile RNAseq_v3.0.py, rna_config.json, meta.csv and starts using the rna_submit_snakemake.sh script
+This requires the snakefile RNAseq_v3.0.py, rna_config.json, meta.csv and starts using the rna_submit_snakemake.sh script.

+### Usage:
-# Run with: sbatch --time=24:00:00 rna_submit_snakemake.sh
+### sbatch --time=24:00:00 rna_submit_snakemake.sh

 ## Edit the following files ##